Nardis (composition): Later Bill Evans recordings

 "Nardis" became an integral part of Evans' repertoire, and it appears on many of his albums: Trio at Birdland (1960), Explorations (1961), The Solo Sessions, Vol. 1 (1963), Trio Live (1964), Bill Evans at the Montreux Jazz Festival (1968), Quiet Now (1969), You're Gonna Hear from Me (1969), Live at the Festival with Tony Oxley (1972), The Paris Concert: Edition Two (1979), Turn Out the Stars: The Final Village Vanguard Recordings (1980, four versions), and The Last Waltz: The Final Recordings (1980, six versions), among others.
 It also appears on many of Evans' filmed appearances.

 According to Evans biographer Peter Pettinger, it was during the late 60s that the pianist's "performances of 'Nardis' began to assume marathon proportions: twenty-minute interpretations were a nightly event, centered around Jack DeJohnette's thrilling solo."
 With his final trio, featuring bassist Marc Johnson and drummer Joe LaBarbera, which is most closely associated with this piece, Evans considered "Nardis" to be "therapy for each of them" and "almost wished they could line up twenty or so of these 'Nardis' performances and put out a four-album set."

 Guitarist John McLaughlin recalled hearing a version of the piece at the Village Vanguard near the end of Evans' life "during which Bill played the most phenomenal introduction ... followed by a rendition that had Dave Liebman and myself jaw-dropping."
 The Evans version from Montreux was later sampled by Madlib on the Madvillainy track "Raid" (2004).

 Form

-Nardis makes use harmonically and melodically of the Phrygian dominant scale and the minor Gypsy scale (technically known as the double harmonic scale), and it is set in thirty-two-bar AABA form.
-Bill Evans usually played the piece in E minor.
+The melody of Nardis makes use harmonically and melodically of the Phrygian dominant scale and the minor Gypsy scale (technically known as the double harmonic scale), and it is set in thirty-two-bar AABA form.
+Bill Evans usually played his solo on the piece in E minor (pentatonic and phrygian).